skiptools/swift-android-action/README.md

 ### Platform Support

 This action can be run on any of the GitHub `ubuntu-*` and `macos-*` [runner images](https://github.com/actions/runner-images).
 However, due to the inability of macOS on ARM to run nested virtualization ([issue](https://github.com/ReactiveCircus/android-emulator-runner/issues/350)), the Android emulator cannot be run on these platforms, and so running on any macOS image that uses ARM (including `macos-14` and `macos-15`) requires disabling tests with `run-tests: false`.
-Running tests are supported on `macos-13`, as well as the large Intel macOS images like `macos-14-large` and `macos-15-large`.
+Running tests are supported on the Intel runner `macos-15-intel`, as well as the large (paid) macOS images like `macos-14-large` and `macos-15-large`.

 An example of disabling running tests on ARM macOS images is: